March 10, 2022

 With overall ACH payments clocking in at 29.1 billion payments valued at $72.6 billion and Same Day ACH growing by 74% YoY in 2021, it's safe to say that ACH payments will only continue on an upward trajectory.

-As you research, it is important to consider the recent announcement made by NetSuite that they will be retiring their ACH capability through Coastal Pay on May 21, 2022.
+As you research, it is important to consider the recent announcement made by NetSuite that they will be retiring their ACH capability through Coastal Pay in May, 2023.
 This means users of NetSuite's ACH feature will need to find a replacement, like MerchantE, to continue offering ACH payments to their customers.

 The key is finding the right integrated payment provider in NetSuite that can provide you with a flexible and centralized payment environment that also allows customers to pay how they want.